w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 Whereas rollups are considered solutions for layer two protocols,
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} include this functionality natively through its Parachains Protocol.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} include this functionality natively through its [Parachains Protocol]().
 The Parachains Protocol, which is how Polkadot handles the **sharding** of its network is meant to accomplish the combined goals of providing security, scalability, and availability.

-The sharding model already exists as the
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} relay chain providing a mechanism for its parachains to verify their collective state and communicate with one another.
-Parachains have similarities to aspects of optimistic and zero-knowledge rollups.
+It's what enables parachains to verify their collective state and communicate with one another.
+Parachains have similarities to aspects of optimistic and zero-knowledge rollups, which are reflected in how Polkadot handles the validity and availability of parachain state.

 Each shard, or parachain, is equipped with a unique state transition function.
 This function ensures that communication to the relay chain remains valid.
-Each state transition function, also referred to as a runtime, is written in Wasm.
-Any state transition function is valid so long as it abides by the Polkadot protocol.
+Each state transition function, also referred to as a runtime, is written in [Wasm](https://wiki.polkadot.network/docs/learn-wasm).
+Any state transition function is valid so long compiles to Wasm and abides by the parachains protocol.

 Each STF runs a validity proof.
-The proof (the Approval Protocol) is interactive, unlike ZK-rollups, which are non-interactive.
+The proof ([the Approval Protocol]()) is interactive, unlike zero-knowledge rollups, which are non-interactive.
 Additionally, unlike ZK-rollups, there are no difficulties in creating parachains with Turing-complete logic, as each parachain is also a full-fledged blockchain.

-In addition, Optimistic rollups are required by architecture to have their 'sequencer selection' logic live in their host contract.
-This is because the smart contract needs to accept blocks that may be bad and may not be executed and needs to filter out spam.
-Parachains, like ZK rollups, can encapsulate the sequencer-selection logic within their validation code.
+Similarly to optimistic rollups, the Parachain Protocol also has cases where disputes and resolutions of potentially bad parablocks can take place, in which case validators are slashed.

 **Pros:**